bfix/plumber/README.md

 :
 ```

-The rulesets are expanded when a rules file is read and are Plan9-compatible
-when written.

 #### Testing rule files

 The `plumb-sim` program can be used to test rules interactively.
 It is started with